Oussamirsekkal/l3pfe/README.md

 # PFE Project: Teaching Children to Code Using Drag and Drop with Blockly and Ansible

-This is a PFE (Professional Final Project) for graduation, aimed at creating a platform for teaching children how to code using a drag-and-drop, puzzle-like interface similar to Scratch.
+This is a PFE  Projet fin d'étude) for graduation, aimed at creating a platform for teaching children how to code using a drag-and-drop, puzzle-like interface similar to Scratch.
 The project utilizes the Blockly module from Google and incorporates automation using Ansible.

 ## Installation, Running, and Building